apeunit/LaunchControlD/README.md

 ## Installation

-Before you start make sure that you have installed:
+Before you start make sure that you have docker installed:
-- docker
-- docker-machine

 *lctrld* needs docker to run the docker images to generate configuration files for the nodes.
 Remember to login to your Docker Hub account to be able to download images.